VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

     Return (ConcatenateResTemplate (SBFB, SBFG))
 ```

-Your _CRS Method definitions then should similar to:
+Your _CRS Method definitions then should be similar to:

 ```
 	Method (_CRS, 0, Serialized)    // _CRS: Current Resource Settings